Where are the ZAP workshops held?

 How much does it cost to attend ZAP?

 Nothing.
-ZAP is funded by the Big Lottery Fund and the workshops are provided free of charge.
+ZAP is funded and the workshops are provided free of charge.

 Do I need to bring lunch?